 We’re talking about the New Horizons spacecraft, launched from Earth in 2006.
 Will you see the spacecraft itself tonight?
 No. Even with a high-powered telescope, this little craft cannot be seen from Earth now as it speeds toward the outer solar system.
 You’d have a better chance of spotting Pluto, in fact (which can’t be seen either, from Earth, with the eye alone).
 Pluto is some 1,500 times fainter than the faintest star visible to the unaided eye, but Pluto outshines the New Horizons spacecraft by billions of times.

 So what are we suggesting here?
 Nothing more than stretching your imagination to visualize a spacecraft speeding along in outer space.
 Tonight’s waxing gibbous moon, Pluto and the New Horizons spacecraft occupy nearly the same spot on the sky’s dome.
 Of course, the three are not close together in space.
-The moon lies about 229,000 miles from Earth tonight, and Pluto lies about 13,000 times the moon’s distance from Earth while the New Horizon spacecraft is heading for Pluto, at about 11,000 times the moon’s distance from Earth.
+The moon lies about 370,000 kilometers (230,000 miles) from Earth tonight, and Pluto lies about 13,000 times the moon’s distance from Earth while the New Horizon spacecraft is heading for Pluto, at about 12,000 times the moon’s distance from Earth.

 Where is New Horizons now in space?
 The image below shows the craft’s whereabouts from another perspective – looking down on the solar system – as it is today, September 13, 2013.

-At present, New Horizons resides about 27 times the Earth’s distance from the sun.
-Pluto lies at about 32 times the Earth/sun distance.
-The spacecraft travels about 3.4 times the Earth/sun distance closer to Pluto yearly.
+At present, New Horizons resides somewhat more than 30 astronomical units – or 30 times the Earth’s distance from the sun.
+Pluto lies over 32 times the Earth/sun distance.

 Now flip your perspective again, and go back to the chart at the top of this page.
 It’s tough to flip perspectives like this.
 But it’s fun to try.